ReactiveMongo/reactivemongo-site/releases/0.11/documentation/tutorial/play2.md

 A ReactiveMongo plugin is available for [Play Framework](https://playframework.com/), providing a reactive, asynchronous and non-blocking Scala driver for MongoDB to develop your application.

+This module is based on the [Play JSON serialization](../json/overview.md).

 ## Add Play2-ReactiveMongo to your dependencies

 The latest version of this plugin is for Play 2.4, and can be enabled by adding the following dependency in your `project/Build.scala` (or `build.sbt`).